P-p-H-d/mlib/README.md

 A B+TREE is an N-ary tree with a variable but often large number of children per node.
 It is mostly used for handling slow media by file system and database.

-It provides a fully sorted container allowing fast access to individual item or range of items, and as such is concurrent to Red-Black Tree.
+It provides a fully sorted container enabling fast access to individual item or range of items, and as such is concurrent to Red-Black Tree.
 On modern architecture, a B+TREE is typically faster than a red-black tree due to being more cache friendly (The RAM itself can be considered as a slow media nowadays!)